FengxiangLan/EAT/README.md

-# This is a webset which used to recommend nearby restaurants
+# This is a website which used to recommend nearby restaurants

 # Author: Fengxiang Lan
 # Front-ending: Bootstrap, HTML5, CSS, JavaScript